 Pandemic Mortgage Rates/ Post Pandemic Fallout

-We have had nearly two years of record-low mortgage rates which steadily lowered from the mid-high 3% range and hit an annual average of 2.96% by December 2021.
-This year, 2022 started off with rates beginning to rise to levels that we haven’t seen since before the pandemic.
-Although volatile, mortgage rates and the price of homes will continue to rise.
+Although volatile, mortgage rates and the price of homes have continued to rise.
 That means the rate you might be quoted one day could be significantly different than the one you get the next.
 Experts caution against trying to time the market to get the best rate, so if you believe now is the right time to become a homeowner and you feel you’re well prepared, it’s important to speak to a mortgage expert to focus on your home buying budget and stick with a payment you can afford.
 It’s also important to keep in mind that real estate is local — the housing market where you want to buy a home may not precisely follow the trends that are nationwide.
 Working with a local mortgage lender is just as important as finding a local Realtor.

 Contact a Mortgage Expert to help finance your home buying needs!